koraa/cupdev.net/contents/blog/002batchrename.md

     mv fuu bar
     mv fuubar barbar

 I can get as elaborate as I want with my filter if I use grep; here is the same as above using grep:

     $ ls | grep 'fuu' | sed 'p;s/fuu/bar/' | xargs -l2 echo mv
     mv fuu bar
     mv fuubar barbar

-Instad of using xargs you can also use a while loop; I use that variant to save me the trouble of dealing with escaping in xargs:
+Instad of using xargs you can also use a while loop;
+I use that variant to save me the trouble of dealing with escaping in xargs:

     $ ls | grep 'fuu' | sed 'p;s/fuu/bar/' | while read a && read b; do echo mv "$a" "$b"; done mv fuu bar
     mv fuubar barbar

-One last example, where we replace files recoursively in the home directory.
+One last example, where we replace files recoursively in the home directory:
-To do this I use *find* instad of *ls* which lists a directory recoursively (I am not actually running this):
+I use **find** instad of **ls** which lists a directory recoursively (I am not actually running this and neither should you):

     $ find | sed 'p;s/fuu/bar/' | xargs -l2 mv
     ...

-## Conclusion